If you're out of Orange Juice, reach for Lemon or Orange Zest, Lime Juice or Lemon Juice, Grapefruit juice, Grand Marnier, and Pineapple Juice.

 In terms of texture, lime juice is thinner and less viscous than lemon juice.

-If you want a tart and acidic flavor, then lime juice is the way to go.
+If you want a tart and acidic flavor, then lime juice is the way to go - or see lime substitute options for zest and acidity for similar bright choices.

 If you're looking for something a bit sweeter, then lemon juice is the better option.

-Ultimately, it's up to you to decide which juice best suits your taste buds.
+Ultimately, it's up to you to decide which juice best suits your palate.

 3 - Grapefruit juice